How To Buy

 Warranty service or repairs to cases are only done by Calton Cases International, located in Austin TX.

 To request warranty service, you will need to provide:

-Once a limited warranty request is reviewed, found to be valid and accepted, you will receive a shipping label for the product.
-After the case is delivered to Calton Cases International, please allow 3-5 weeks for your product to be returned.
+- Once a limited warranty request is reviewed, found to be valid and accepted, you will receive a shipping label for the product.
+After the case is delivered to Calton Cases International, we will assess the issue and give you an estimated time for return to you.

 Calton Cases International will not provide any warranty coverage unless claims are made in compliance with all terms of the controlling limited warranty statement above and proper return procedures are followed.
 Calton Cases International and its employees or representatives, shall not be liable for any incidental or consequential damages directly or indirectly; resulting from any alleged defects in their products or use thereof.
 The remedies of the consumer set forth herein, are exclusive and the total liability of Calton Cases International, from the manufacture, sale, delivery, resale or use of their products, and shall not exceed the original purchase price of the product.
 The express warranty set forth above is exclusive and no other warranties of any kind, whether statutory, oral, written, expressed or implied, including any implied warranties of merchantability or fitness for a particular purpose shall apply.
 There are no warranties which extend beyond the description stated herein.
 The consumer’s exclusive remedy for breach of warranty, and Calton Cases International’s only obligation arising out of or in connection with breach of warranty, shall be those stated herein.

 At Calton Cases, we inspect our cases as they move through each stage of the build process.
 Our cases are quality inspected no less than 5 times during production, and then again before being packaged for shipment.